Things to Do in Antananarivo in January

 Best Activities in January

-Rova Palace and Upper Town Walking Tours
+Rova Palace and Upper Town Historical Walking

-Analakely Market and Artisan Quarter Exploration
+Analakely Market and Petite Vitesse Food Exploration

 Tsimbazaza Zoo and Botanical Gardens